Banbury Sound: History

-Banbury Sound was launched as Touch FM on Saturday 25 February 2006 by then-breakfast presenter Dale Collins, with the first news bulletin read by then-group editor Daniel Bruce.
-It was previously owned by the Cumbria-based CN Group and was their third station to adopt the Touch FM branding, alongside sister stations in Coventry and Stratford-upon-Avon.
-Programming was networked between the three stations outside of breakfast and drivetime.
+Banbury Sound was initially launched as Touch FM on Saturday, 25 February 2006.
+The station's first broadcast featured breakfast presenter Dale Collins, with the inaugural news bulletin read by group editor Daniel Bruce.
+Owned by the Cumbria-based CN Group, it was the third station in the network to adopt the Touch FM branding, alongside sister stations in Coventry and Stratford-upon-Avon.
+Outside of breakfast and drivetime slots, programming was networked between the three stations.